Improwised/jovVix/README.md

 <br><br>

+# Design & Image Credits

+- The **jovVix logo** is designed by [Nirav Raval](https://www.linkedin.com/in/nirav-raval-06732858).
+- All other images and visual assets used in the platform are either custom-designed or sourced from [Freepik](https://www.freepik.com/) under their free license.

+> Note: Assets from Freepik are used in accordance with their [license terms](https://www.freepikcompany.com/legal#nav-freepik-license).

 # License:

-Jovvix is put under a dual-licensing scheme: In general all of the provided code is open source via [GNU/AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), please see the [LICENSE](LICENSE.txt) file for more details.
+jovVix is put under a dual-licensing scheme: In general all of the provided code is open source via [GNU/AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), please see the [LICENSE](LICENSE.txt) file for more details.